Time To Save

 It is a school of thought that contradicts the Plutonian logic, that action and effort create a desired outcome, The Dao encourages a passive and natural approach to achieving our goals.
 Losing the restrictions of time and institution, rigidity and force, the Dao weaves a therapeutic path to success through flow, agility and surrender.

-The Dao also was known as the Tao was invented by Chinese philosopher Lao Tzu, 2500 years ago.
+The Dao which is the school of philosophy also was known as the Tao was invented by Chinese philosopher Lao Tzu, 2500 years ago.
 Fundamental to the Dao is the concept of Wu Wei, which translates to, doing nothing, or the art of doing nothing.
 Wu Wei isn’t an invitation to do nothing, rather it means action without effort.

 The practice of Wu Wei is to make our process and actions as natural and effortless as possible, so we are flowing with, rather than against the current.
 This working in natural accordance with life means we feel more at peace and find more joy in what is happening right in front of us.